Let Network Decide What to Learn: Symbolic Music Understanding Model Based on Large-scale Adversarial Pre-training: Experiment

 \subsection{Experiment Result}

 In this section, we compare our method with other SMU models, including MidiBERT \cite{MidiBERT}, MusicBERT \cite{MusicBERT}, MusicBERT-QM \cite{QM}, and PianoBART \cite{PianoBART}.
 The main differences between these methods lie in their pre-training approaches.
 For fairness, these BERT-based models use the same backbone as our method.
 The experimental results are shown in Table \ref{tab:exp}.
 It can be seen that our method outperforms the previous BERT-based methods in most tasks, but loses to PianoBART in pre-training and velocity prediction.
-This may be influenced by the model structure, as the auto-regressive mechanism of the decoder structure in Bidirectional and Auto-Regressive Transformers (BART) \cite{BART} makes it more suitable for sequence-level tasks.
+This may be influenced by the model structure, as the auto-regressive mechanism of the decoder structure in Bidirectional and Auto-Regressive Transformers (BART) \cite{BART} makes it more suitable for token-level tasks.
 However, it can be noticed that our model has an extremely significant increase in performance on sequence-level tasks.

-We also conducted an ablation study to illustrate our method's performance without pre-training and without masking during fine-tuning.
+What's more, we also conducted an series of ablation study to illustrate our method's performance without pre-training, pre-training without the adversarial-learning mechanism and without masking during fine-tuning.
 The results show that the model's performance decreases to varying degrees in these cases, demonstrating the effectiveness of our proposed mechanisms.
-Additionally, we observe that our model has a faster convergence speed than others.
-By the end of the first epoch, our method achieves relatively high accuracy in all downstream tasks.